SamuelOkasia/MarketPlace-Project-Overview/README.md

 # Car Flipping Dashboard Project Overview

-Welcome to the Car MarketPlace Flipping Dashboard project!
+Welcome to the Car Marketplace Flipping Dashboard project!
 This comprehensive solution is broken down into multiple components, each residing in its own dedicated repository.
 Here's a breakdown of each:

 ## Repositories: